manasp21/CompactObject/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU GPL-3.0 license.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#compactobject">back to top</a>)</p>